11525067-cyber/my-game-project/README.md

 and o,u,p for the second player to control the second character and they'll fight against each other -Mambo apocalypse mode is an infinite mode wave clearing that save your progress after clearing a wave and in there you fight enemies spawned into the stage and you can play with 2 players
--Character info: all info about the skill set and damage of characters and enemy -Custom simulation: you can allow as many different characters to fight against each other as you want
+-Character info: all info about the skill set and damage of characters -Custom simulation: you can allow as many different characters to fight against each other as you want

 *You may press Esc in all game mode to pause the game or go back to home screen.